How to Prepare Your Business for Severe Spring Weather

 Physical Recovery

 Physical recovery is relatively straightforward and can help your business recover from power outages, natural disasters, and more.
-Approximately 40% of businesses who experience power outages never reopen, so don't let that be you!
+Approximately 40% of businesses that experience power outages never reopen, so don't let that be you!
+It's important to build physical recovery options into your continuity plan if your organization is unable to operate remotely.
 If your business is physically compromised, you have a few options:

 Spring weather can act similar to the hurricane season with unrelenting winds, rain, and floods.
 Be sure your business is ready by checking in on these five key business points: